johnstok/http-sun/README.md

 # http-sun

-http-sun is an implementation of http API using Sun's JRE HTTP server.
+http-sun is an implementation of the http API using Sun's JRE HTTP server.

 ## Language